carolinapapes/carolinapapes/README.md

 ## Hi there!

 I’m Carolina, also known as capapes—a graphic designer and front-end developer with 4 years of experience.
-I'm currently honing my coding skills at 42 School Barcelona while working as a freelancer on Upwork.
+I'm currently improving my coding skills at 42 School Barcelona while working as a freelancer on Upwork.
 I’m always looking for new projects to collaborate on, and I love bringing creative ideas to life!